stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 ## Overview

 Sometimes you need to assess content in a Google Drive to identify duplicate content, outdated content for archival, and content that is due for re-review and approval.
 One way to analyze your Google Drive is via a [Google Apps Script]().
-A Google Apps Script is......This guide provdes a sample script you can run.
+A Google Apps Script is......This guide provides a sample script you can run.

-For instance, if you run a Google Apps Script in a Google Sheet, you can have each the rows of the Sheet show data about each Google Doc in your Google Drive.
-Data for each document can include the last modified date, created date, and even, with a little ingenuity, the number of broken links in each doc.
+For instance, if you run a Google Apps Script in a Google Sheet, you can have each of the rows of the Sheet show data about each Google Doc in your Google Drive.
+Data for each document can include the last modified date, the created date, and even, with a little ingenuity, the number of broken links in each doc.
 One piece of data you can't find via this method is the number of open comments on a document (can I add HTML to style this in blue as a tip?).

 After the script runs, you can determine which content to archive, consolidate, re-review, or flag for further audit.
 This guide shows both steps of this process: